colinabarry/game480-obsidian/2. Kanban/Sprint 6 (Oct 2-8).md

 - [ ] Complete Game Design Document #all
 - [ ] Complete Game Design Document #all
 - [ ] Complete Game Design Document #all
+- [ ] Create world level shape to outline the Village, Temperate Woods, Boreal Forest, and Deadlands.
+Details for these zones will be added later.
+- [ ] Write more [[Quests]] for future #austin #missed

 ## # Complete